What are the responsibilities and job description for the JROTC SENIOR AEROSPACE SCIENCE INSTRUCTOR position at Connally Independent School District?

 for certification waivers under the District of Innovation Plan (DOI)

-Eligible to obtain JROTC certification from the US military service (Army, Navy, Air Force,
+Must obtain JROTC certification from the US military service (Air Force, Space Force) Must have the rank of Captain to Colonel

 Special Knowledge/Skills: